 Banking and finance

 The banking and financial sector is another area that particularly benefits from artificial intelligence.
 Voice assistants provide the user with a conversational interface.
 They also provide customer support that can be compared to that of a human assistant.
 Customers can use voice commands to perform various functions, e.g. check account balances, check transaction histories and even make payments.

 The benefits of voice technology extend to recruiting as well, as it simplifies complex and repetitive tasks.
 HR professionals can rely on an AI-powered voice assistant who sifts through multiple recruitment databases and applicant pools and compiles a relevant selection of candidates for specific job profiles.

 Education is another industry that is quickly adopting voice technology.
 It changes the way things are taught and learned.

 Speech recognition programs are increasingly being used by legal practitioners.
-They can simplify routine tasks such as email management, legal documentation and data entry by reducing the need for text records and making them voice-based.
+They can simplify routine tasks such as email management, legal documentation and data entry.
+Simply by reducing the need for text records and making them voice-based.

 Voice-based solutions are fast becoming the most important part of the customer experience in the transportation industry.
 For example, transport companies integrate voice platforms that facilitate booking processes.

 Clinicians can use speech technology to collect patient information.
 Moreover, they can create and maintain electronic records in an easier and more effective way.
 Hotels are also an important vertical pillar that can benefit tremendously from the implementation of voice technology.
 They can offer their guests tailor-made stay experiences.

 Speech recognition has become the most wanted technology trend of this decade.
 More and more voice-based digital assistants such as Amazon Alexa, Google Assistant, Microsoft Cortana or Samsung Bixby are being used both on the go, at home and at work.